Outokumpu Oyj: Outokumpu - Manager transaction: Roberto Gualdoni

-Name of the manager Roberto Gualdoni Position in the issuer Member of the Board of Directors Issuer Outokumpu Oyj Issuer's LEI reference 5493009YRUJJDCFF0R80 Notification type Initial notification Date of the transaction April 28, 2017 Venue Nasdaq Helsinki Nature of the transaction Receipt of share-based remuneration Instrument Outokumpu share (OUT1V, ISIN: FI0009002422) Transaction details Volume: 2,681 Price: 8.948900 Aggregated transactions Volume: 2,681 Average price: 8.948900 Total ownership of instrument 45,617 shares after the transaction
+Name of the manager Roberto Gualdoni Position in the issuer Member of the Board of Directors Issuer Outokumpu Oyj Issuer's LEI reference 5493009YRUJJDCFF0R80 Notification type Initial notification Date of the transaction May 5, 2017 Venue Tradegate Nature of the transaction Acquisition Instrument Outokumpu share (OUT1V, ISIN: FI0009002422) Transaction details Volume: 5,000 Price (EUR): 7.942 Aggregated transactions Volume: 5,000 Average price (EUR): 7.942 Total ownership of instrument 50,617 shares after the transaction

 For more information: